If your child is in a spica (body) cast, it can pose a series of challenges both for you and your youngster.

 Most people with hip dysplasia are born with it.
 It means the ball portion of the upper thigh bone isn’t covered entirely by the hip socket.
 This allows the hip joint to become dislocated.

 Most spica casts are made of fiberglass and harden quickly.
 They come with lining to help seal off moisture.
 Keeping them clean and dry is not only important, but challenging.

 Place a smaller diaper or incontinence pad under a larger diaper that goes around the cast.
 Ask your doctor’s staff to show you how.
 Change your baby’s diapers frequently and treat the skin to prevent diaper rash.
 Don’t put any lotion or powder inside the cast.
 You’ll also want to:

 - Use a blow dryer on a cool setting to keep it dry or to relieve itching.

-- Put some padding on rough edges to protect her skin.
+- Put some padding on rough edges to protect their skin.

-- Keep objects from getting stuck between the cast and her skin.
+- Keep objects from getting stuck between the cast and their skin.

-- Check her skin daily for sores or rashes.
+- Check their skin daily for sores or rashes.

-- Check the color of your child’s toes, and make sure she can wiggle them.
+- Check the color of your child’s toes, and make sure they can wiggle them.